 The revised 20-item short version of the UPPS-P Impulsive Behavior Scale (UPPS-P-20-R) is a self-administered psychometric instrument that will assess the applicability of 20 statements related to the five different dimensions of the UPPS-P Impulsive Behavior Model, namely (1) lack of premeditation, (2) positive urgency, (3) sensation seeking, (4) negative urgency, and (5) lack of perseverance.
 An example of an item for each of the five instrument’s dimensions will be reported in this section of the manuscript.
-Each of the five instrument’s dimensions will include 4 items that will be scored (or reverse-scored) on a four-point Likert-type scale (from 1 = “Strongly agree” to 4 = “Strongly disagree”) and that will provide scores likewise ranging from 1 (i.e., the lowest level of endorsement of the corresponding impulsive behavior dimension) to 4 (i.e., the highest level of endorsement of the corresponding impulsive behavior dimension).
+Each of the five instrument’s dimensions will include 4 items that will be scored (or reverse-scored) on a four-point Likert-type scale (from 1 = “Strongly agree” to 4 = “Strongly disagree”) and that will provide arithmetic mean scores likewise ranging from 1 (i.e., the lowest level of endorsement of the corresponding impulsive behavior dimension) to 4 (i.e., the highest level of endorsement of the corresponding impulsive behavior dimension).

 The 13-item Brief Self-Control Scale (BSCS-13; Tangney et al., 2004) is a self-administered psychometric instrument that assesses the applicability of 13 statements related to self-control (e.g., reverse-scored item 1*: “I am good at resisting temptation.”).
 Participant data collected with respect to the present instrument will be employed to evaluate criterion validity evidence, as previous original research articles have suggested that self-control presents differential associations with impulsive behavior dimensions (Brevers et al., 2017; Hasegawa et al., 2020).
-The instrument includes 13 items that are scored (or reverse-scored) on a five-point Likert-type scale (from 1 = “Not at all like me” to 5 = “Very much like me”) and that provide a score likewise ranging from 1 (i.e., the lowest level of endorsement of self-control) to 5 (i.e., the highest level of endorsement of self-control).
+The instrument includes 13 items that are scored (or reverse-scored) on a five-point Likert-type scale (from 1 = “Not at all like me” to 5 = “Very much like me”) and that provide a arithmetic mean score likewise ranging from 1 (i.e., the lowest level of endorsement of self-control) to 5 (i.e., the highest level of endorsement of self-control).

 The 7-item Generalized Anxiety Disorder Scale (GAD-7; Spitzer et al., 2006) is a self-administered psychometric instrument that assesses the applicability of 7 statements related to anxiety (e.g., item 1: “Feeling nervous, anxious or on edge.”).
-Participant data collected with respect to the present instrument will be employed to evaluate validity evidence, as previous original research articles have suggested that anxiety presents differential associations with impulsive behavior dimensions (Billieux et al., 2012; Claréus et al., 2017; Lim & Kim, 2018).
-The instrument includes 7 items that are scored on a four-point Likert-type scale (from 0 = “Not at all” to 3 = “Nearly every day”) and that provide scores likewise ranging from 0 (i.e., the lowest level of endorsement of anxiety) to 3 (i.e., the highest level of endorsement of anxiety).
+Participant data collected with respect to the present instrument will be employed to evaluate criterion validity evidence, as previous original research articles have suggested that anxiety presents differential associations with impulsive behavior dimensions (Billieux et al., 2012; Claréus et al., 2017; Lim & Kim, 2018).
+The instrument includes 7 items that are scored on a four-point Likert-type scale (from 0 = “Not at all” to 3 = “Nearly every day”) and that provide arithmetic mean scores likewise ranging from 0 (i.e., the lowest level of endorsement of anxiety) to 3 (i.e., the highest level of endorsement of anxiety).

 The 9-item Patient Health Questionnaire (PHQ-9; Kroenke et al., 2001) is a self-administered psychometric instrument that assesses the applicability of 9 statements related to depression (e.g., item 1: “Little interest or pleasure in doing things.”).
-Participant data collected with respect to the present instrument will be employed to evaluate validity evidence, as previous original research articles have suggested that depression presents differential associations with impulsive behavior dimensions (Billieux et al., 2012; Claréus et al., 2017; Lim & Kim, 2018).
-The instrument includes 9 items that are scored on a four-point Likert-type scale (from 0 = “Not at all” to 3 = “Nearly every day”) and that provide scores likewise ranging from 0 (i.e., the lowest level of endorsement of depression) to 3 (i.e., the highest level of endorsement of depression).
+Participant data collected with respect to the present instrument will be employed to evaluate criterion validity evidence, as previous original research articles have suggested that depression presents differential associations with impulsive behavior dimensions (Billieux et al., 2012; Claréus et al., 2017; Lim & Kim, 2018).
+The instrument includes 9 items that are scored on a four-point Likert-type scale (from 0 = “Not at all” to 3 = “Nearly every day”) and that provide arithmetic mean scores likewise ranging from 0 (i.e., the lowest level of endorsement of depression) to 3 (i.e., the highest level of endorsement of depression).